Tofieldia pusilla

 Tofieldia pusilla is a species of flowering plant in the family Tofieldiaceae.
-It is also sometimes classified in the lily family, Liliaceae.
+It is also sometimes placed in the lily family, Liliaceae.
 Its common name is Scottish asphodel in Europe, and Scotch false asphodel in North America.
 The plant is native to northern North America and parts of Eurasia, its circumpolar distribution extending across Canada and the northern United States to Greenland, Iceland and northern Europe.

+Irritant rejected by grazing stock

+The plant, when raw, has a very bitter taste, causing numbness, burning and irritation of the mucous membranes of the lips and mouth.
+Sheep in the pastureland of Iceland which graze inadvertently upon it will spit it out, as evidenced by the fact that broken plants are often to be found discarded in pastures where sheep have been grazing.

+This acridity and potential toxicity may be accounted for by the fact that Tofieldia, like other basal monocots (including, most notably, the related plant family Araceae) contains druses of calcium oxalate crystals, noted for just such irritating effects, should raw plant material be consumed.